pablorm296/covidMex/README.md

     ##   > hello()
     ##   Error in hello() : could not find function "hello"
     ##   Execution halted
     ##
-    ## ❯ checking R files for non-ASCII characters ...
-WARNING
-    ##   Found the following file with non-ASCII characters:
-    ##     zzz.R
-    ##   Portable packages must use only ASCII characters in their R code,
-    ##   except perhaps in comments.
-    ##   Use \uxxxx escapes for other characters.
-    ##
     ## ❯ checking for code/documentation mismatches ...
 WARNING
     ##   Functions or methods with usage in documentation object 'hello' but not in code: